The 2026 California Whitewater Rafting Season Update

 All-Outdoors operates professionally guided whitewater rafting trips on 10 California rivers.
 River trip options vary in a range of ways, including the level of difficulty, length of trip, minimum age requirements, driving distance, seasonality, and available itineraries.
 Consider what kind of experience you want for yourself and for your group before selecting a river and date.

-We offer rafting trips in California from April until the end of October every year, and each river has its own season.
-In 2025, a healthy Sierra snowpack and full reservoirs set us up for a long, full season of whitewater rafting fun.
-Whether you are looking for a family-friendly trip with the kids or a thrilling ride for your group of experienced rafters, you have great options to choose from!
+We offer rafting trips in California from April until the end of October every year, and each river has its own season that ranges in duration depending on upstream reservoirs or the rate of snowmelt.
+While the Sierra snowpack is lighter this year, strong reservoir levels from prior seasons will support healthy flows and a full rafting season through October.
+Whether you are looking for a family-friendly trip with the kids or a thrilling ride for your group of experienced rafters, you will have great options to choose from this season!

 South Fork American